 White-collar criminal charges are similar to any other charge in that prosecutors must prove their claims against defendants.
 While prosecutors may have business records indicating a pattern of fraudulent behaviors, they must also show that the defendant intended to defraud the government.

-Intent is an essential component of any criminal case, and an experienced fraud defense attorney can use any and all details to build reasonable doubt against the prosecution's claims.
+The intent is an essential component of any criminal case, and an experienced fraud defense attorney can use any and all details to build reasonable doubt against the prosecution's claims.

 Contact a San Diego Criminal Defense Attorney